Wanna-Get-High/workflows/user.workflow.A53A31C3-B07C-4F02-8C97-CB1C39FAC8CF/README.md

-# Version 1.0
+# Version 1.1

 ## 1.0
 > opening SABnzbd and other tabs
+> tabs to open or close are defined in tab_to_open_or_close.rb

+## 1.1
+> fixed the issue that SAB doesn't open with applescript (since version 0.7.11)
+> Being able not to open the SABnzbd tab twice

 ## TO DO:
-> Fix the issue that SAB doesn't open with applescript (since version 0.7.11)
->
-> Being able not to open the SABnzbd tab twice.
->
 > Close all tab whatever the reason is.
->
-> Change the declaration of the different URL (script filter)

 # DESCRIPTION